Mark Sanford, Donald Trump Republican Challenger, Pledges To Build The Border Wall If Elected

 “We’re living the the 1920s again and we don’t even realize it,” Sanford claimed.
 “And what followed the 1920s was a thing called the Great Depression.”

 When asked why he was running for president, Sanford told The Hill that he was running because the nation was heading toward a “predictable” financial crisis.
-Sanford said he found it remarkable that there was little conversation in the current presidential election cycle about the government debt and government spending.
+Sanford said he found it remarkable that there was little conversation in the current presidential election cycle about government debt and government spending.

 Sanford said he hopes his candidacy sparks discussion on what it means to be a member of the GOP.

 “I think we need to have a conversation as Republicans about what it means to be a Republican,” Sanford said.
 “It used to mean engagement with the rest of the world as opposed to looking inward.
 That has ramifications in trade and tariffs.

-I think we need to have a conversation about the sanctity of institutional framework of government that our founding fathers gave us.
-They’re really the glue that hold our balance of power in place and I think they have been challenged within this administration.”
+Sanford also said a conversation was necessary about protecting the frameworks set by the founding fathers.
+Sanford accused the president of challenging those frameworks, which he said holds the balance of power in place.

 The former governor also added he was running to unseat Trump because of tone, which he said has been off during the Trump administration.
-He claimed that his former district in South Carolina, which he represented from 2013 to 2019, had went to the Democratic Party for the first time in 50 years, which he attributed to tone coming from the top of the party.
+He said that his former district in South Carolina, which he represented from 2013 to 2019, had gone to the Democratic Party for the first time in 50 years, which he attributed to the tone coming from the top of the Republican party.

-Sanford is one of just a few Republicans who have attempted to unseat the president offering a primary challenge to his candidacy, but as Politico noted, several state GOP organizations have cancelled state primaries or caucuses in a move some say is undemocratic.
+Sanford is one of just a few Republicans who have attempted to unseat the president by offering a primary challenge to his candidacy.
+However, as Politico noted, several state GOP organizations have canceled state primaries or caucuses in a move some say is undemocratic.